 A single speeding ticket may not seem worth worrying about, but being convicted of numerous violations in succession certainly can be.
 If someone is convicted of three misdemeanor or gross misdemeanor traffic violations within 12 months, they will automatically have their driver’s license revoked for a 30-day period, and four or five convictions in the same period may respectively result in 90-day and one-year revocations.

 Petty misdemeanor offenses have a similar cumulative effect—four convictions in 12 months or five convictions in 24 months will result in a 30-day license suspension, and eight or more convictions within two years can lead to a one-year suspension.
 This is on top of whatever fines and hikes in insurance costs come with all these traffic convictions, each of which alone could be financially devastating.

-Given the multifaceted effects that multiple traffic convictions could have, hiring a traffic attorney can often be a cost-saving measure in the long run rather than an expense.
+Given the multifaceted effects that multiple traffic convictions could have, hiring a traffic lawyer in Bloomington can often be a cost-saving measure in the long run rather than an expense.
 Ensuring insurance premiums stay affordable while also avoiding fines and license suspensions could make fighting a traffic ticket in court a more than worthwhile endeavor.

 While simply paying the associated fine is certainly the simplest way to address a ticket traffic, it is rarely the best route to take, especially if you have been convicted of any traffic violations before.
 If you have enough of them on your record, even petty misdemeanors can have massive implications for your financial and personal future.